dogancelik/express-coffee-script/README.md

 app.use express.static 'public'
 ```

 *express-coffee-script* compiles your CoffeeScript files only, it doesn't serve them.
-You need to use this *express.static* because *express.static* serves your compiled JS files not this middleware.
+You need to use *express.static* because *express.static* serves your compiled JS files not this middleware.

 ## How to install?
 [![NPM](https://nodei.co/npm/express-coffee-script.png?mini=true)](https://nodei.co/npm/express-coffee-script/)